2006 FIFA World Cup qualification (AFC): Group 1

-Saudi Arabia and Korea Republic qualified for the 2006 FIFA World Cup.

-Uzbekistan advanced to the AFC playoffs.

 Group 2

-Japan and Iran qualified for the 2006 FIFA World Cup.

-Bahrain advanced to the AFC playoffs.

 Fourth round

 Teams finishing 3rd in the third round groups played each other to determine a possible 5th qualifier from Asia.
 The first leg was originally played on 3 September 2005 but the match was ordered to be replayed by FIFA after a refereeing mistake.
 With Uzbekistan leading the tie 1–0, a penalty was awarded to them but the referee disallowed the resulting goal and offered an indirect freekick to Bahrain for encroachment.
 Uzbekistan had formally requested for the match to be recorded as an automatic 3–0 victory.

 Bahrain advanced to the AFC–CONCACAF play-off on the away goals rule.

 Inter-confederation play-offs

 The Fourth Round winner then played the fourth-placed team of the CONCACAF qualifying group, Trinidad and Tobago, in a home-and-away play-off.
 The winner of this play-off qualified for the 2006 FIFA World Cup finals.

 Qualified teams

 The following four teams from AFC qualified for the final tournament.